-Priority 3: To embed an organisational culture of psychological safety, civility and respect Where we were in 2019/20 At the end of 2019, WWL participated in a psychological safety survey, along with other Trusts in Greater Manchester.
+Objective: To embed an organisational culture of psychological safety, civility and respect Where we were in 2019/20 At the end of 2019, WWL participated in a psychological safety survey, along with other Trusts in Greater Manchester.
 Outputs from this showed that WWL had a psychological safety score of 3.5 out of 5, which was amongst the lowest in Greater Manchester.
 This was also evidenced through the national staff survey results.

-Where we are at the end of 2020/21 We haven't been able to implement our psychological safety programme of work as initially planned, due to operational pressures in managing the Covid-19 pandemic.
-We have however, made some key strategic decisions to progress and prioritise this work in 2021/22.
-The culture theme of work in "Our family, Our future, Our focus" will prioritise psychological safety, civility at work and compassionate leadership.
+Where we are at the end of 2021/22 We have now implement our psychological safety programme of work within the Trust to support the improvements in safe culture.
+The culture theme of work in "Our family, Our future, Our focus" prioritised psychological safety, civility at work and compassionate leadership.
 Teams have been identified to be part of a pilot, which will include education, experiential learning, action learning sets and reflective practice and we will refine the programme using participant feedback before wider roll out inn 2021/22.
 We have a Medical Consultant championing the programme and approach.
 Our leadership and team development programmes will be built on compassionate leadership, psychological safety and human factors principles.
 Our disciplinary policy was updated and published in March 2021, embedding the just culture ethos within conduct processes.
 During the year we also introduced an executive led review panel to consider all conduct matters.
 This uses the just culture decision tree and looks for informal resolution of issues where possible and appropriate.
 We intend to review all our People policies in 2021/22 to have a more person-centred focus.
-Freedom to speak up Guardian services have been reviewed in 2020/21 and a strategic decision has been taken to commission an external and fully independent service provider to provide additional assurance and encouragement to staff to raise any concerns.
-The independence of the service provider will also help to ensure that appropriate actions are taken in response to concerns and that this is done in a timely manner.
+Freedom to speak up Guardian services were reviewed and an external provider was commissioned to provide this service so staff are able to raise any concerns.
+The independence of the service provider also helps to ensure that appropriate actions are taken in response to concerns and that this is done in a timely manner.